junior-x/Task_It/README.md

-# 🧪 Task_It
+# 🧪 Task-It

-To Do list in React Native App.
+*To Do list in React Native App.*

 `Pototype`

+*Prototype made in F!gma and XD just for Pre-Features to start code.*

 ![App Preview](/src/assets/img/Task-It-cover.png)